Mohamad-sakib/step-journey/presentation.md

 - writing maths exam
 - english presentation
 - interacting with people
-- liked activities in english
+- liked activities in english sessions
 - experienced and liked the panel setting
 - learned how to speak in public
-- liked the way the taught or delivered us infomation
+- liked the way they taught or delivered us information
-- funny moment
-- told about something her wife and wife's friends dob
+- told something about her wife and wife's friends dob
-- maths test names
+- math tests names
 - had food with shyam sir
-- sendoff for amrin and shyam sir.
+- sendoff for amreen mam, sukanya mam and shyam sir.
-- playing carrom with amrin mam
+- playing carrom with amreen mam
-- sukanya mam once scolded for not to complete home work;
+- sukanya mam once scolded for not completing home work;

-## outbond-1
+## outbound-1

-- took more time to complete spider-web activites
+- took more time to complete spider-web activite
-- entually we cracked the traffic-jam
+- eventually we cracked the traffic-jam
-- bosted our confidence
+- boosted our confidence
 - made us comfortable with our teammates
 - got to understand importance of collabration
 - not taking things personally